quicwg/base-drafts/draft-ietf-quic-transport.md

 While multiple paths might be used during connection migration, a single congestion control context and a single loss recovery context (as described in
 {{QUIC-RECOVERY}}) may be adequate.
+For instance, an endpoint might delay switching to a new congestion control context until it is confirmed that an old path is no longer needed (for the case in {{off-path-forward}}).

 A sender can make exceptions for probe packets so that their loss detection is independent and does not unduly cause the congestion controller to reduce its sending rate.
 An endpoint might set a separate timer when a PATH_CHALLENGE is sent, which is cancelled when the corresponding PATH_RESPONSE is received.
 If the timer fires before the PATH_RESPONSE is received, the endpoint might send a new PATH_CHALLENGE, and restart the timer for a longer period of time.

 ## Privacy Implications of Connection Migration {#migration-linkability}